Ambarcode/SodukuMaster/README.md

 Link: https://sodokumaster-a97f4.web.app/

-# Note : It's not complete , there is dependencies problem in the last , however you can use the code to host your own
+# Note : It is not complete.
+There is a dependency problem in the last part.
+However, you can use the code to host your own
 # Output

 ![home page](https://user-images.githubusercontent.com/75237568/236872933-27d12d43-7e05-40ce-9f64-0f8cf71d443a.jpg)